aigarsdz/olden/README.md

 installer because it requires a code signing certificate, so I postponed it for a while.
 I will add it alongside auto updater at some point.

+**Important.** On Linux you need libappindicator1 package to be installed (at least on Ubuntu 16.04.1) in order for tray icon to work.

 ## Usage

 I have borrowed a lot from CopyClip.
 Right now you can open it using `Alt+Space` keyboard shortcut.